eliatra/opensearch-k8s-operator/docs/designs/crd.md

       </tr><tr>
         <td><b>nodePools</b></td>
         <td>[]object</td>
-        <td>List of objects that define the different nodePools in an OpensearchCluster.
+        <td>List of objects that define the different nodePools in an OpenSearchCluster.
 Each nodePool represents a group of nodes with the same opensearch roles and resources.
 Each nodePool is deployed as a Kubernetes StatefulSet.
 Together they form the opensearch cluster.</td>
         <td>true</td>
       </tr><tr>
         <td><b>monitoring</b></td>
         <td>object</td>
-        <td>monitoring configuration in an OpensearchCluster</td>
+        <td>monitoring configuration in an OpenSearchCluster</td>
         <td>false</td>
       </tr><tr>
         <td><b>initHelper</b></td>